fossasia/eventyay-tickets/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature for this project
+about: Suggest a new feature for this project!

 ---